Solviento/notes/FINANCE/00-finance-brief.md

 **Capital markets are Stock markets and Bond Markets**

-- stock markets
+- Stock markets
-- - provide financing through issuance of shares or common stock(preferred stock) and enable subsequent trading
+  - provide financing through issuance of shares or common stock(preferred stock) and enable subsequent trading
   - a share is the smallest unit of ownership
   - shareholders own a part of company
   - when company make money, a share of their income is paid as dividend to shareholder
 - bond markets
-- - provide financing through issuance of bonds (debt instruments) where dividends is cash in your pocket for every share you own through interest rates.
+  - provide financing through issuance of bonds (debt instruments) where dividends is cash in your pocket for every share you own through interest rates.

 **Stock Market Types**

 - primary markets (investment banks buy and sell in secondary)
-- - raise funds for company
+  - raise funds for company
   - securities/bonds sold by company for first time
   - primary market known as new issue market (NIM) because shares change from being unissued to issued when such trades are made
 - secondary markets
-- - IPO initial public offering, initial sale of a new stock on a stock market
+  - IPO initial public offering, initial sale of a new stock on a stock market
   - day to day transactions of buying and selling
   - stock markets

 **Stocks**

 - **common stock** mostly is held by individuals
-- - represents majority of stock held by the public
+  - represents majority of stock held by the public
   - has voting rights and right to share in dividends
   - stocks going up or down refers to common stock
 - **preferred stock** has fewer rights than common stock
-- - higher consistent dividends than common stock
+  - higher consistent dividends than common stock
   - first call on dividends over common stock
   - buy because of income from dividends
 - **authorized shares** represent total num of shares of stock authorized by company’s board of directors
-- - only a vote by shareholders can increase this num of authorized shares
+  - only a vote by shareholders can increase this num of authorized shares
   - know also as authorized capital stock
   - not all of authorized shares are public, most companies retain shares for later use **unissued stock**
 - **unissued stock** retained in company treasury stocks not issued to public or to employees.
-- - **treasury shares, treasury stock**
+  - **treasury shares, treasury stock**
 - Authorized shares need to be filed to SEC (securities exchange commission)
 - **restricted shares** used for employee incentive and other compensation plans
-- - owners of this stock need permission of SEC to sell, declare intention to sell
+  - owners of this stock need permission of SEC to sell, declare intention to sell
   - waiting period usually two -three years, stock restricted to sell and frozen
 - **float shares**
-- - refers to num of shares actually available for trade on the open market.
+  - refers to num of shares actually available for trade on the open market.
   - we can all buy these floating shares
 - **outstanding shares**
-- - includes all shares issued by the company
+  - includes all shares issued by the company
   - restricted shares + float shares

 **What is a stock broker?**